 You know the feeling.
 If you see one more all red, all caps “Breaking News” flash, you’re gonna blow.
 There’s too much coming at us too often and it’s happening all the time.
 Where before there would be an interesting story once or twice a month, now they’re coming once or twice a day, sometimes more.
 Here are 4 signs you’re on CNN overload and what to do…

 You’ve become a news junkie – Ahh… the good old days when I watched the news at my own discretion.
 Not anymore.
 The world has become a soap opera with more plot twists than Downton Abbey.
 I can’t turn away.
-Beyond that, I read 10 times as many publications – The New York Times, Guardian, HuffPost, Washington Post, Vox, Medium, Mad Magazine, the National Enquirer…anything and everything.
+Beyond that, I read 10 times as many publications – The New York Times, Guardian, HuffPost, Washington Post, Vox, Medium, Mad Magazine, the Farmer’s Almanac…anything and everything to stay caught up.

 I read Op-Eds by the buckets – for understanding, commiseration, and sometimes a laugh.
 There’s nothing better than a writer who hits that sweet spot – saying all the right things at the right moment.

 You’re glad you’re not a journalist – There must be triage units by now set up in broadcast centers.
 I picture reporters laying on gurneys with oxygen masks, taking deep breaths.
 As a small-town reporter, I learned you have to know about issues (for me, school septic systems and finance board problems) before you can report on them.